The MSc at Edinburgh was really the only course I wanted to apply for as a masters. There weren't any other degrees like it within the UK.

 I knew from the open day that there used to be a trip to France, but it had switched to Morocco a few years back.

 Field trips to exotic locations seem to be quite a theme amongst many of the MSc options in GeoScience at Edinburgh, with some going to the Maldives, and areas in South America and Africa.

 According to the WWF, a return flight to Morocco would produce 2.2 tonnes of carbon dioxide – equivalent to the annual emissions of the average person in India.
 I try to do a lot of things to be more environmentally friendly, but that flight alone would have bumped up my carbon footprint for the year by a quarter.

 A return flight to Morocco would produce 2.2 tonnes of carbon dioxide – equivalent to the annual emissions of the average person in India.

 I told my course director before I had even applied that I would not be attending the field trip because it would involve flying.
 I was anxious about telling them as it was marketed as a compulsory degree component, and I was scared they would say that I had to go.

-To be honest, if that had been the case, I wouldn’t have applied for the course, even though I really wanted to!
+To be honest, if that had been the case, I wouldn’t have applied for the course, even though I really wanted to.
 But they were completely supportive and began planning alternative activities for me.
-They even looked into overland travel to Morocco but in the end it was decided I would undertake an individual study here in the UK.”
+They even looked into overland travel to Morocco but in the end it was decided I would undertake an individual study here in the UK.

-“Universities need to stop relying on exotic trips and highlight whatever else they believe they do well to gain students.
-For example, the Geography courses at St Andrews, where I was an undergraduate, do not rely on multiple trips abroad to attract students, yet they are marked the best for student experience for Geography in the UK and are always getting enough applicants.
+Although exotic field trips are used to sell courses, they really aren't necessary.
+The geography courses at the University of St Andrews do not rely on multiple trips abroad to attract students, yet they are rated the best for student experience for geography in the UK and are always getting enough applicants.